conda/conda/docs/source/help/faq.rst

       conda -h

-Or on the web in our command reference guide,  :ref:`commands`
+Or on the web in our command reference guide,  :doc:`/commands`

 #.
 How can I get help for a specific command, such as **conda create**?